DPA (GDPR)

 Security events are documented, reviewed, and tracked to final remediation by data importer's management team.
 A root cause analysis is conducted to determine the cause and mitigate the risk of such an incident occurring in the future.

 The data importer has security monitoring tools in place to monitor the data importer's production environment and provide an ongoing solution to monitor security threats and unusual system activities.
-The data importer's management team receives alerts from the tools, based on predefined thresholds, and confirmed security issues are tracked to remediation.

 The data importer engages a third-party to perform external penetration tests of the system on an annual basis.
-Management assesses and prioritises the results of the penetration test and tracks issues of medium criticality or above to final remediation.
+Management assesses and prioritizes the results of the penetration test and tracks issues of medium criticality or above to final remediation.

-8. Asset and Software Management
+1. Asset and Software Management

 The data importer has implemented a change management policy that outlines the requirements for authorization, design, development, configuration, documentation, testing, approval, and implementation of changes to infrastructure, data, and software.
 All system changes are tested, reviewed, and approved prior to implementation to the production environment.
 Access to make changes to source code is limited to only appropriate individuals based on job function and active employment with the data importer.